Monday, August 9, 2010

 Sessions Chapter 33

 "He's outside."
 Melinda shut the door and looked at her warily.
-It had been a long drive from South Beach, raining all the way, and Beth had that dinner date tonight looming.
+It had been a long drive from South Beach, raining all the way, and Elise had that dinner date tonight looming.
 She hadn't slept.
 She was nervous.
 She was irritable.
 She was scared.
 She was going somewhere she should not go to open something she should keep closed.
 And the door was open and it was too late to run away.

-"Thank you," Beth said, trying to sound rational and calm.
+"Thank you," Elise said, trying to sound rational and calm.
 She hadn't considered Melinda and Ryan as a couple of any kind and it no longer mattered.
 She'd called her, she'd asked if Melinda would set it up, and she had, so here she was.
 "I appreciate this.
 I shouldn't be more than a few minutes, I won't get in your way."

 Melinda looked at her for a long, uncomfortable moment before replying.
 "You're not in my way, and he's expecting you."

 That had not come out the way she meant it.
 Embarrassed, wondering how she was supposed to talk to this woman, wondering how many times she'd done Coop, what she'd seen him do.
-Beth mumbled something apologetic and escaped in the direction Melinda pointed.
+Elise mumbled something apologetic and escaped in the direction Melinda pointed.
 The last thing she wanted right now, apart from what she intended to do, was to think about Cooper and Melinda.